 Stamford Disorderly Conduct Penalties

-If you’ve been arrested for disorderly conduct, a Stamford criminal defense lawyer can help gather evidence, analyze your case, and put forth a strong defense.
+If you’ve been arrested, a disorderly conduct attorney can help gather evidence, analyze your case, and put forth a strong defense to avoid harsh Stamford disorderly conduct penalties.
 Reach out to a legal professional today.

 Connecticut General Statutes (C.G.S.) § 53a-182 outlines the criminal offense of disorderly conduct under state law.
 Disorderly conduct is a broad crime that encompasses many different behaviors.

-Although police often use this charge in a domestic violence situation, many other scenarios, such as fights in public places and civil demonstrations, can also lead to disorderly conduct charges.
+Although police often use this charge in a domestic violence situation, many other scenarios, such as fights in public places and civil demonstrations, can also lead to disorderly conduct charges and penalties in Stamford.
 For example, disorderly conduct charges might arise from:

 - Patrons fighting at clubs or bars

 - Protesters refusing to disperse when ordered by police

 - Attendees loudly disrupting a public government meeting

 - Individuals who trespass and view people in their own homes without consent